haoliangjiang/CS6471_project/README.md

 All the codes are tested on colab, a GPU is required.

 ### Dataset
 You can download the raw data from [Amazon Review Dataset 2014](https://jmcauley.ucsd.edu/data/amazon/) or a new version [Amazon Review Dataset 2018](https://nijianmo.github.io/amazon/index.html) and they use the code in process_data_2.ipynb to process the data.
 Please note that this takes a really long time to run NER on all the data.
-Thus, we recommend you download the processed data from this [googe drive](https://drive.google.com/drive/folders/1SU4qKSsWON6aDt0fGv4MVKq-AvWV_QrR?usp=sharing).
+Thus, we recommend you to download the processed data from this [googe drive](https://drive.google.com/drive/folders/1SU4qKSsWON6aDt0fGv4MVKq-AvWV_QrR?usp=sharing).

 ![summary stats for the dataset](fig/stats.JPG)